 Session 4: Communication Cycle and Importance of Feedback

-Feedback is important in the communication process.
-After a sender shares information, the receiver responds with feedback, which can be positive or negative.
+When a sender shares information, the receiver responds with feedback, which can be positive or negative.
+Feedback is an important part of the communication cycle.

 Effective feedback is always-